Dexalot/dexalot-docs/docs/PortfolioBridge.md

 | _symbol | bytes32 | symbol of the token |
 | _srcChainId | uint32 | Source Chain id |

 ### getTokenId

 Retruns the symbolId used ithe mainnet given the srcChainId

-_PortfolioBridgeSub uses the defaultTargetChain instead of srcChainId
-                When sending from Mainnet to Subnet we send out the symbolId of the sourceChain.
+**Dev notes:** _PortfolioBridgeSub uses the defaultTargetChain instead of srcChainId When sending from Mainnet to Subnet we send out the symbolId of the sourceChain.
 USDC => USDC1337 When receiving messages back it expects the same symbolId if USDC1337 sent, USDC1337 to recieve Because the subnet needs to know about different ids from different mainnets._

 ```solidity
 function getTokenId(bytes32 _symbol) internal view virtual returns (bytes32)